watacle28/devfolio/README.md

-This repository, named "devfolio", is a personal web portfolio project created by the user "watacle28".
+This repository, named "devfolio", is a personal web portfolio project created by Cleopas T. Wangayi.
 The project is built using Gatsby.js, a popular React-based framework for building static websites and web applications.

 Main Function Points
 Provides a personal web portfolio showcasing the developer's work and skills